tinjet11/BrickBreaker-Java-Coursework/README.md

 - Implemented the MVC pattern, successfully separating the UI code from `Main.java` using FXML and controllers.
 - Fixed a bug where the ball would get stuck at the bottom wall and not go up, causing continuous heart count decrease.
 - Found a solution to the issue of not being able to have parameters for controller classes when implementing the MVC pattern.
 Referenced [link](https://www.reddit.com/r/javahelp/comments/4pnbuk/javafx_constructor_parameters_for_controller/) for the solution.
+- Can record the highest score, show in lose and win scene
+- add a new penalty block and penalty object, when the block is hit, the object will drop , if didn't catch it deduct 10 points.
+- add a new block call concrete block, in the first hit with concrete block, it will turn into normal block and need to hit it again to break it.
+- improve the UI by adding a nice purple color with shadow and gradient
+- added some description about the game droppable object like bonus and penalty in the settings page.

 ## Unexpected Problems: